“Toto, I’ve got a feeling we’re not in Kansas anymore” (Dorothy Gale, Wizard of Oz).

-Have you ever said something that you felt the immediate spotlight of interrogation upon you?
+Have you ever said something, and then felt the immediate spotlight of interrogation upon you?

-The mood in the room shifts and you’re transported to another world.
+The mood in the room shifts and you’re suddenly transported to another world.

 Witnessing a whirlwind of “WTFs” across the faces of the digitally entrenched.

 There’s no coming back.
 It’ll take more than courage.
 You’re now an outcast.

 Well, this was me.
 A phase in an early stage of my career.
 I wasn’t in Kansas anymore.